dcm9123/diammatics/T1D/README.md

 ### July 29th, 2025
 After running the new sanity check scripts and the output files, I noticed a 2nd bug that consisted of calling the total number of ECs across a row.
 And, if said row, has a comment with the word 'EC:1.2.3.4)' then it would count it as well, inflating that particular EC.
 After fixing both of the bugs, the output from my `eggnog_sanity_check.py` now agreed between the number of KOs of each individual sample count and the merged file.
-The results are stored here and are called: `EggNOG_sanity_check.tsv`
+The results are stored here and are called: `EggNOG_sanity_check.tsv`.
+After that, I decided to move on with Maaslin2.
+For this, I extracted the metadata info from my phyloseq script, and created two new files: `metadata_ps_without_w7.csv` and `metadata_ps_with_w7.csv`.
+Just like its implied in its name, I considered the data from week 7 in one file, and in the other I ommited it.
+Then, I generated a Maaslin2 script called `maaslin2_t1d_db2.R`.
+I ran multiple combinations between metadata, for instance:

+- NS1 vs S2
+- Male vs Female
+- w5w6 vs w9w10
+- NS1w5w6 vs NS1w9w10
+- S2w5w6 vs S2w9w10
+- NS1w5w6 vs S2w5w6

+On top of that, I will be trying other different combinations and stratifying the data even further to see if I pick on any particular features predicted to be enriched.

+## Anvi'o

+I am back with Anvi'o, but this time I need to rerun the genome annotation, its enrichment, and get new values by considering the polished genomes.
+My data annotated is found in `/bulk/sycuro_bulk/daniel/diabetes/UC_UT_collaboration/anvio/all_genomes_NCBI_july2025/`.

+<ins> test</ins>